Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/b/Brotli/README.md

   * The EasyConfig file is based on one from the University of Antwerpen which itself is based on a standard EasyBuilders recipe.

+### Version 1.1.0 from 23.12 on

+  * Reworked the EasyConfig to have two configure-build steps, one for shared and one for static libraries, as the static library is no longer built automatically with a different name.

+  * And also needed to change the sanity check for that.

+  * While we were at it, we also copied the LICENSE file to share/licenses